mihaildono/padawan-project/youngling/introduction.md

   This is an website that makes it super easy to run JavaScript code.

 ## The basics
- - We program using a language called **JavaScript**.
+ - We will program using a language called **JavaScript**.
 What do you think is a programming language?
- - We use [jsfiddle][jsfiddle] to run JavaScript code.
+ - We will use [jsfiddle][jsfiddle] to run JavaScript code.
 It's a website that let's you write JavaScript code and play with it.
  - How can we see what our program does?
 There is a difference between telling the computer to sum `5 + 5` and to making it to show you what the result is `=> 10`.
 We use **console.log** to visualize something in the console.
- - What is a **console**?
-A console is a program that makes it easy to play with the programming language.
-We will use a JavaScript console.
  - What is an **error**?
-When the code that we right cannot be understand by the programming language, the program returns an error and stops execution.
+When the code that we write cannot be understood by the programming language, the program returns an error and stops execution.

 ###### Exercises
  <details>